Browser Navigation Commands Selenium WebDriver Tutorials

 }

-Add a Link of Difference between Get() and TO() method
+Add a Link to the Difference between Get() and TO() methods.

 I love open-source technologies and am very passionate about software development.
 I like to share my knowledge with others, especially on technology that's why I have given all the examples as simple as possible to understand for beginners.
 All the code posted on my blog is developed, compiled, and tested in my development environment.
 If you find any mistakes or bugs, Please drop an email to softwaretestingo.com@gmail.com, or You can join me on Linkedin.